 Deep knowledge of dividing fractions!

-Dividing fractions is very straightforward once you know how to multiply fractions
+Dividing fractions is not hard.
+Instead, it is very straightforward once you know how to multiply fractions

 It is important to explain a thing or two before showing you how to divide fractions.

 In the lesson about fractions, we called 2 the numerator and 3 the denominator.